wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 Everyone has a lot of opinions about API versioning, so why not write down the decisions once they're made to avoid litigating this again for every new API.

 - Keep [version numbers out of the URL](https://apisyouwonthate.com/blog/api-versioning-has-no-right-way/)
-- Version numbers in headers please
+- Version numbers in headers, please
 - Ban all versioning and enforce [evolution](https://apisyouwonthate.com/blog/api-evolution-for-rest-http-apis/) 🙊

-Whatever it is you want to do, you can avoid a lot of bike shedding by making some decisions and writing them down.
+Whatever it is you want to do, you can avoid a lot of bikeshedding by making some decisions and writing them down.

 ### Where Style Guides Live